decentraland/documentation/content/player/general/in-world-features/age-rating.md

 - IP/Copyright infringement

 ### Scene Reporting
-Scene creators set the age rating during the publishing process.
+Scene creators are responsible for setting the age rating when they publish a scene.
 If you encounter a scene that seems incorrectly rated, you can report it for review by the Content Moderation team, currently managed by the Decentraland Foundation support team.

 Here's how: